 Nearly 80% of community college students nationwide intend to transfer to a four-year institution, but only 16% of students who start in community colleges earn bachelor’s degrees within six years.

+For most students, community colleges are the first stop in their educational journey.
+However, transfer, as practiced today, produces dismal, inequitable outcomes that deflate student’s educational goals, limit their economic mobility, and diminish their full human and economic potential.
 For too long, a convoluted transfer system has delayed and denied many students from earning their bachelor’s degrees.
-A lack of statewide coordination leaves students to piece together an education plan with inconsistent requirements demanded by the different systems, schools, and departments.
+A lack of coordination leaves students to piece together an education plan with inconsistent requirements demanded by the different systems, schools, and departments.
 These inconsistencies mean students spend more time and money attempting to transfer, leading to alarmingly low transfer rates.